Frederik Peter Brandt

 Frederik Peter Brandt (24 July 1825 – 2 May 1891) was a Norwegian jurist, legal historian and professor at the Faculty of Law of the Royal Frederick University (1866–1890).

 Biography

-Frederik Peter Brandt was born at Åmli in Aust-Agder, Norway.
+Frederik Peter Brandt was born in Åmli in Nedenes county, Norway.
 He enrolled at Royal Frederick University (now University of Oslo) in 1842, receiving his cand.jur. in 1846.
 He became a university research fellow in 1849.
 In 1851, he was awarded the Crown Prince's gold medal (Kronprinsens gullmedalje) for his thesis regarding changes in Norwegian judicial institutions.
 He became an associate professor at the Faculty of Law in 1862 and professor in History of Law in 1866.
 He also served as Dean of the Faculty of Law.

 Brandt was a member of the city council in Kristiania (now Oslo) from 1863-76.
-From 1872, he was an extraordinary judge (ekstraordinær dommar) with the Supreme Court of Norway.(Høgsterett).
+From 1872, he was an extraordinary judge with the Supreme Court of Norway.